 The Appalachian Mountains were formed 200 million years ago when the North American continent collided with the African continent.
 Due to their north-east, south-east lineage they were able to escape the last ice age 10,000 years ago, making them the perfect environment for plants, animals and humans.
-Because of their moist, humid, conditions and the location of the various rivers, lakes, and streams, is it any wonder why the Great Smoky National Park boasts some of the best fishing in the country?
+Because of their moist, humid, conditions and the location of the various rivers, lakes, and streams, is it any wonder why the Great Smoky Mountains National Park boasts some of the best fishing in the country?

 With numerous lakes stretching from Tennessee to North Carolina, over 2115 miles of streams and brooks, and the Little Tennessee River a 135 mile tributary of the Tennessee River, running through the Appalachian Mountains, millions of anglers flock to the park every year in hopes of trying their luck on the many bass, trout, and other aquatic species.
 Due to a successful ‘Brook trout’ restoration program, anglers, can now fish for brook trout for the first time in 30 years and most streams and lakes are kept at or near their carrying capacity so as to insure the best opportunities of a life time.
 Throughout the year the National Park offers a wide variety of fishing experiences from remote, headwater trout streams, to large smallmouth bass streams and the park protects one of the last wild trout habitats in the eastern United States.